IgorSangin/Calendar-and-booking-system-frontend/README.md

 # Calendar-and-booking-system-frontend
 Third year project for Coventry University.
 Authors: Igor Sangin and Carl Egonu.
-Repository moved from Coventry GitHub account.
+Repository moved from Coventry University GitHub account.
 Calendar made with FullCalendar plugin.

 The parts I was responsible in the project are demonstrated in this video: https://www.youtube.com/watch?v=7bSGngiG56U